 Whether self employed or employed, this unpopular annual event is very often left to the last minute.
 Some might want to delay paying any additional tax due until absolutely necessary, while others claim to have simply had more interesting things to do since April last year!

-No matter whether you have been sent a return by HMRC to complete or not, you may well need be legally obliged to do so.
-Late filing now incurs a £100 fine, and then you could be charged interest on any tax that was due.
-From 10/11, even if there is no tax to pay and a return is late, the £100 fine applies anyway!
+Whether you have been sent a return by HMRC to complete or not, you may well be legally obliged to complete one.
+Late filing now incurs a £100 fine, if it still hasn’t been filed 3 months later a further fine of £10 per day up to a maximum of £900 will also be due.
+Since 2010/1011, even if there is no tax to pay and a return is late, the £100 fine applies anyway!

 Who needs to complete a tax return